 Another option designed to help California residents pay for energy upgrades is through PACE (Property Assessed Clean Energy) program.
 This program is an innovative financing option that allows the loan to be repaid via annual property assessments through your property tax bill.

 Banks and other lending institutions often provide attractive loan rates for home improvement upgrades to your home.
-You can also explore the traditional route of financing your window purchase through HELOC’s “Home Equity Lines of Credit and both secured and unsecured loans.
+You can also explore the traditional route of financing your California replacement windows purchase through HELOC’s “Home Equity Lines of Credit and both secured and unsecured loans.